GreptimeTeam/docs/docs/user-guide/operations/performance-tuning-tips.md

 ### Using append-only table if possible

 In general, append-only tables have a higher scan performance as the storage engine can skip merging and deduplication.
+What's more, the query engine can use statistics to speed up some queries if the table is append-only.

-We recommend enabling the [append_mode](/reference/sql/create.md#create-an-append-only-table) for the table if it doesn't require deduplication.
+We recommend enabling the [append_mode](/reference/sql/create.md##create-an-append-only-table) for the table if it doesn't require deduplication or performance is prioritized over deduplication.
 For example, a log table should be append-only as log messages may have the same timestamp.

 ## Ingestion